mortent/enhancements/keps/sig-scheduling/5234-dra-resourceslice-mixins/README.md

 is named `Includes` and will contain a list of references to the mixins.
 The mixins are applied in the order listed, meaning that later mixins will overwrite earlier ones in case of conflicts.
 Properties set directly on the `CounterSet`, `Device` or `DeviceCounterConsumption` will always override mixins.
+References can only be to mixins within the same `ResourcePool`.

 1. The `Includes` field on `CounterSet` is a list of references to mixins defined in the `CounterSet` field on the `ResourceSliceMixins`.